Process

 Durable practice

 Hand off the playbook.
-Move to the next bottleneck.
+Carry the pattern into the next high-friction decision point.

 Trust gates